Roots of Contemporary Issues [ROOT] Assessment

 Introduction

-Roots of Contemporary Issues [ROOT] courses are foundational first-year experience courses for UCORE.
-The courses introduce students to five of WSU’s Learning Goals of Undergraduate Education (Critical & Creative Thinking, Information Literacy, Communication, Diversity, and Depth, Breadth & Integration of Learning) by asking students to explore and understand the historical and global roots of various issues facing the world today.
+UCORES’s Roots of Contemporary Issues [ROOT] courses provide a common foundational first-year experience that prepares students to understand the world around them using historical approaches, sources, and modes of communication.
+[ROOT] courses advance designator student learning outcomes associated with five of the WSU Undergraduate Learning Goals (Critical Thinking, Information Literacy, Written Communication, Diversity, and Integrative Learning) by asking students to explore and understand the historical and global roots of various issues facing the world today.
+Incoming first-year students complete HISTORY 105 to satisfy [ROOT], while HISTORY 305 is intended to fulfill the [ROOT] requirement for transfer students.

 Assessment

-In place since AY 2012-13, Roots of Contemporary Issues Assessment is intended to provide [ROOT] faculty with information for program improvement, as well as gauge student learning on WSU Undergraduate Learning Goals at the first-year level in the context of the UCORE curriculum.
-Each academic year, [ROOT] faculty evaluate a random sample of student’s papers from all campuses using a faculty-developed rubric.
-[ROOT] Assessment includes the Final Papers Assessment (aligned with Critical Thinking, Information Literacy, and Integrative Learning) and the Diversity & Inequality Papers Assessment (aligned with Diversity and Written Communication), conducted biennially in alternating years starting in AY 2016-17.
+Roots of Contemporary Issues [ROOT] Assessment is intended to provide [ROOT] faculty with information for program improvement, as well as gauge student learning on [ROOT] designator learning outcomes (and associated WSU Undergraduate Learning Goals) at the first-year level.
+Currently in transition, [ROOT] Assessment previously included the Final Papers Assessment (aligned with Critical Thinking, Information Literacy, and Integrative Learning) and the Diversity & Inequality Papers Assessment (aligned with Diversity and Written Communication), where [ROOT] faculty evaluated a random sample of student’s papers from all campuses using a faculty-developed rubric.
 The Roots of Contemporary Issues program, in collaboration with the WSU Libraries and Office of Assessment for Curricular Effectiveness (ACE), coordinates the assessment, reporting, and data analysis for these Roots of Contemporary Issues Assessment projects.

 Evidence of Student Learning

-Roots of Contemporary Issues Assessment results are compiled each year to provide a summary of student learning on WSU’s Undergraduate Learning Goals at the first-year level.
-Click on the links below for recent summaries of results of Roots of Contemporary Issues [ROOT] Assessment.
+Results of Roots of Contemporary Issues [ROOT] Assessment are compiled to provide a summary of student learning on [ROOT] designator learning outcomes (and the associated WSU Undergraduate Learning Goals) at the first-year level.
+Click on the links below to explore recent results of Roots of Contemporary Issues [ROOT] Assessment.
 For more summaries of results from Roots of Contemporary Issues [ROOT] Assessment, see Results of [ROOT] Assessment.)

 - Information Literacy, Integrative Learning, and Critical Thinking Achievement at the First-Year Level: AY 2020-21 Roots of Contemporary Issues [ROOT] Final Papers Assessment Results As reported in the AY 2020-21 [ROOT] Final Papers Assessment Summary of Key Evidence for UCORE (PDF), assessment results indicated that, on average, 78% of first-year students met or exceeded expectations at the first-year undergraduate level at the end of their UCORE first-year experience [ROOT] course on rubric outcomes related to Information Literacy.
 Additionally, 88% […]